Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

-For this diffeology $\p_\infty,$ the group mutiplication and inversion is also smooth, since it is based on smooth paths.
-This comes from the non easy theorem \cite[Boman's theorem]{KM}, which implies that multiplication and inversion are smooth with respect to $\p$ if an only if they are smooth with respect to $\p_1(G),$ using the obvious notations.
-We need this precision in order to solve the problem of the dimension of the diffeological space \cite{Igdiff}, but this assumption will be relaxed at the end of the proof.
+For the diffeology $\p_\infty,$ the group multiplication and inversion are also smooth, since they are based on smooth paths.
+This fact comes from a difficult theorem, \cite[Boman's theorem]{KM}, which implies that multiplication and inversion are smooth with respect to $\p_\infty$ if an only if they are smooth with respect to $\p_1(G),$ using the obvious notations.
+This change of diffeology is necessary at this stage in order to avoid longer arguments in this already very long proof; we will relax this assumption momentarily.
 12pt

-\underline{\it First step: $\d_tx^{-1}(t)|_{t=0} = (-1).\d_tx(t)|_{t=0} .$}
+\underline{\it First step: $\d_tx^{-1}(t)|_{t=0} = (-1).\d_tx(t)|_{t=0}\, .$}